FishPain/HowDeep/README.md

 - Hosting available at the `./app.py` file

 ## Getting Started
-### Getting the model weights
-> Due to the size of the model and the nature of our competition, we did not include the weights.
-Please contact us directly for the weights if you wish to run the model.
+> Due to the size of the model and the nature of our competition, we did not include the following within our public github at the moment
+> 1. The weights
+> 2. The model's training and inference code
+> 3. The model's hyperparameters
+>
+> Please contact us directly if you wish for more details.

 ### Building the demo locally
 You can run the application on docker by running